 The word “livery” originally meant the items supplied to you that you needed to live whilst in the employment in a rich household or official residence.
 Clothing, food and drink were included.
 As time went on the use of the term was associated with more uniform like, and distinctive dress and badges.
 As the members of these guilds were required to wear ceremonial robes and insignia they became known for their livery, which led to the term “livery company” being adopted when referring to them.
 The regalia is still worn today at ceremonies and functions.

-There are 108 livery companies today (March 2013) and this number will increase as more trades are recognised and qualify.
+There are 113 livery companies at the time of this update (March 2018) and this number will increase as more trades are recognised and qualify.
 Their origins probably existed before the Norman invasion of 1066.
 In 1515 there were 48 in existence.
 Some guilds merged with others, while some split into different branches.
 All this caused fierce disputes about the order of importance of the guilds.
 The Lord Mayor of the time settled this once and for all by creating an order of precedence in order of receiving the livery.
-The first twelve places have since been known as “The Great Twelve (shown below) *An earlier dispute between the Merchant Taylors and Skinners had resulted in the exchanging positions 6 and 7 each year, and this still remains today.
+The first twelve places have since been known as “The Great Twelve (shown below) *An earlier dispute between the Merchant Taylors and Skinners had resulted in them exchanging positions 6 and 7 each year, and this still remains today.

 The dates given in the table below are the first known official records of the guilds.
 Many were formed long before these dates.